ChongtengWang/Convolutional-Neural-Networks-for-Sparse-Signal-Denoising-and-Deconvolution/training/README.md

-# Train the CNN for denoising or deconvolution in PyTorch
+# Train the CNN for denoising and deconvolution in PyTorch

 ## Regular training